luxardolabs/LuxAnalytics/README.md

 ## 📄 License

-LuxAnalytics is available under the MIT license.
+LuxAnalytics is available under the GNU General Public License v3.0.
 See LICENSE file for details.

 ## 🆘 Support